API usage and setup guide

 Delivery contract

-3attempts with backoff1s, 4s, 9s - - Success criteria: any HTTP
+- - Success criteria: any HTTP 2xx response

 Headers and body sent by Needine